jaxxstorm/leebriggs.co.uk/_posts/2022-05-08-learning-to-love-yaml.md

 To understand why YAML is now a supported language, we first need to look at the problem we're trying to solve, and they invariably come from our users or potential users.

-The two main problems we have during the Pulumi adoption cycle and in the infrastructure as code community are related to the use of general purpose languages.
+The two main talking points we're faced with during the Pulumi adoption or sales cycle and in the infrastructure as code community are related to the use of general purpose languages.
 The first, is that general purpose languages aren't _right_ for infrastructrue, the second is that general purpose languages are too complex for the problem at hand.

 ### The abstraction argument

 The abstraction argument goes a little bit like this:

-> Software developers know nothing about infrastructure, and when they write infrastructure as code in the same language they're writing their applications in they made it really complex.
+> Software developers know nothing about infrastructure, and when they write infrastructure as code in the same language they're writing their applications in they make it really complex.
 I then have to fix it, and thats really really hard.

 Lets put aside for this post my intense frustration with the ivory tower, "I'm better than you because I understand the magical incantation of IAM roles" bullshit this is and focus more on the argument itself.

 This line of thinking often continues with the idea that configuration languages are the perfect antidote to this monstrous complexity.
-In many ways, I agree with this argument, but this entire world view ignores one truth.
+I agree that configuration languages provide guard rails to complexity, but this entire world view ignores one truth.

 **Whether we like it or not, infrastructure is complex.**